aquastar/academic-kickstart/content/post/opening/index.md

   focal_point: Smart
   preview_only: true
 ---

-### My research include but not limited to:
+I am looking for self-motivated students who are interested in the following areas:
-- Network Science
+- Network Science, Graph Neural Networks;
-- Chem-Informatics, Machine Learning for Material Science
+- Chem-Informatics, Machine Learning for Material Science;
-- Computational Art, Music Generation
+- Computational Art, Music Generation;
-- Spatial Data Mining
+- Spatial Data Mining, Ubran Computing;
-- Block-chain Transaction
-- Graph Learning for Integrated Circuit

-### Current openings include **Ph.D.** and **internship**.
+- Cyber Security, Software/Hardware Security, Block-Chain Transaction;

 For Ph.D. student, please read the graduate admission requirements of MSU at [here](https://www.cse.msstate.edu/grad/).

-### If you are interested in my openings, please send your CV and transcripts.
+Please send your CV, academic transcripts, GRE/TOEFL scores, and other supporting documents to me.
 I will contact you if there is a match.

+Students who want to do **internship** and have matching interests are also welcome to contact me.